-Population a and Precaution Generic Name Elderly/ Children Renal Dysfunction Hepatic Dysfunction Pregnancy Category Excreted in Breast Milk Calcium acetate No evidence of overall differences in safety or efficacy observed between elderly and younger adult patients.
+Coporio Population and Precaution Generic Name Elderly/ Renal Hepatic Pregnancy Excreted in 0.1.
+Children Dysfunction Dysfunction Category Breast Milk Calcium acetate No evidence of overall differences in safety or efficacy observed between elderly and younger adult patients.
 The safety and efficacy in children have not been established.
 Indicated for use in patients with end stage renal disease.
-Not reported С Excreted in milk; not expected to harm an infant, provided maternal serum calcium levels are appropriately monitored.
-Lanthanum carbonate No evidence of overall differences in safety or efficacy observed between elderly and younger adult patients.
-Use is not recommended in children.
-Indicated for use in patients with end stage renal disease.
-Not reported С Unknown; use with caution.
+Not reported С Excreted in milk; not expected to harm an infant, provided maternal serum calcium levels are appropriately Ferric citrate No evidence of overall differences in safety or efficacy observed between elderly and younger adult patients.
+The safety and efficacy in children have not been Indicated for use in patients with chronic kidney disease on dialysis.
+Not reported В monitored.
+Unknown; use with caution.
+Lanthanum established.
+No evidence of overall Indicated for Not reported С Unknown; carbonate differences in safety or efficacy observed between elderly and younger adult patients.
+Use is not recommended use in patients with end stage renal disease.
+Not reported C use with caution. in children.
 Sevelamer carbonate Use with caution in the elderly; start at the low end of the dosing range.
-The safety and efficacy in children have not been established.
-Indicated for use in patients with chronic kidney disease on dialysis.
-Not reported С Not reported Sevelamer hydro- chloride Use with caution in the elderly; start at the low end of the dosing range.
-The safety and efficacy in children have not been established.
-Indicated for use in patients with chronic kidney disease.
-Not reported С Not reported
+The safety and efficacy in Indicated for use in patients with chronic kidney Not reported С Not reported children have not been disease on Cavalaras established. dialysis.
+Not your safe of 0 Notwer Sevelamer hydro- chloride Use with caution in the elderly; start at the low end of the dosing range.
+The safety and efficacy in Indicated for use in patients with chronic kidney Not reported С Not reported children have not been established. disease.
+Sucroferric oxy- hdroxide No evidence of overall differences in safety or efficacy observed between elderly and Indicated for use in patients with chronic Not reported В Unknown; use with caution.